 \begin{proof} Since $\sum_j (n_j(k-2) + \ell_j) < \sum_j w_j$, there is some $j$ such that $n_j(k-2) + \ell_j < w_j$.
 Let $A = A_j$ and let $A' = A'_j$.
 Let $n = n_j$, $\ell = \ell_j$ and $w = w_j$.

 First, subdivide $\mathcal{C}$ to a cell structure $\mathcal{C}'$, without introducing any new vertices, so that each 2-cell has at most $3$ edges.
 We define path metric on $A'$ by declaring that each 1-cell has length $1$, each 2-cell with three edges is an equilateral Euclidean triangle and each 2-cell with one or two edges is a spherical hemisphere.
-Define $f \from A' \to [0,\infty)$ by letting $f(x)$ be the distance from $x$ to a specific boundary component of $A$.
+Define $f\from A' \to [0,\infty]$ by letting $f(x)$ be the distance from $x$ to a specific boundary component of $A$; we set the distance to be infinite if the boundary component of $A$ cannot be reached from the point $x$ within $A'$, for example if $x$ lies in a disc enclosed by a removed annulus.
 Let $L_i$ be $f^{-1}(i +(1/3))$ for integers $i$ satisfying $0 \leq i < w-1$.

 Since we have chosen the inverse image of a real number that is neither an integer nor a half-integer, $L_i$ is a union of disjoint properly embedded 1-manifolds.
 It separates one component of $\partial A$ from the other.
 Each edge intersects at most one $L_i$.
 Hence, as each 2-cell of $\mathcal{C}'$ has at most $3$ sides, each 2-cell of $\mathcal{C}'$ intersects at most one $L_i$.
 So, each 2-cell of $\mathcal{C}$ intersects at most $(k-2)$ of the curves $L_i$.
 Therefore, the number of the $L_i$ going through a 2-cell with an $X$ is at most $n(k-2)$.
 The number intersecting $\partial A' - \partial A$ is at most $\ell$.
 Since we are assuming that $n(k-2) + \ell < w$, there is some $L_i$ that is disjoint from the 2-cells marked with an $X$ and from the 1-cells in $\partial A'$.
 It is a closed 1-manifold separating the two components of $\partial A$.
 It must therefore contain the required core curve. \end{proof}